pierods/smac/README.md

 ![prefix map](assets/prefixes.png)

+This creates a sort of flattened trie with O(1) access cost.

 So for each autocompletion, first the prefix is looked up in the main word map.
 If it is found, a scan of the linked list starting at that word gives the completion.

 If the prefix is not found in the main word map (is now a complete word in itself) then the longest existing prefix in the prefix map is searched.
 Once found, a scan is made on the main word map, until a word is found that matches the stem (the prefix to be autocompleted).
 At that point, another scan gives the completion.

+**Cost of the approach**

+There are two factors involved, the first scan of the word map to find the first word starting with a given prefix (for prefixes longer than the maximum prefix in the prefix map) and then the cost of scanning the list from that hit.
+Let's say I built a prefix map up to prefixes of 3 chars.
+The average number of words having a prefix of length 3 in English is 580 (see stats.go), so the average search is 290 words.
+Once pointing to the desired word, I scan the word list up to my result size (usually a small number), a neglectable cost.
+Scanning a linked list of 290 elements with a string comparison at each has a very modest cost, also mitigated by the fact that the longer the stem (prefix) is, the more likely it is that it is a word in itself (sham/shamble for example) so it gets found in O(1) time in the main word list.
+44% of 3-letter prefixes are complete words in English, so they are found in O(1) time.

+Overall, I got a performance penalty of 2 (with a prefix map of depth 4) over a trie.